 Simmer the Sauce:

-- Melt the butter into the skillet.
-Once it is melted and frothy, add the white wine and bring to a boil.
+- Melt the butter in the skillet.
+Once it is melted and frothy, add the white wine and bring it to a boil.
 Reduce heat and add the chicken stock and tomatoes.
 Simmer for 30 minutes, adding more liquid (water or stock) as necessary if the sauce becomes too thick or sticks to the skillet.

 Sauce the Pasta:

 - Transfer the cooked fettuccine and the minced parsley to the skillet along with the reserved pasta cooking water and toss to coat until the pasta is glossy and well-coated.
+Turn off the heat.